jonathanjwatson/Instructor-Workshop-React/04-Props/README.md

 * Add handleLink as a prop to the Header component in App.js.
 Then, go to the Header component [Unsolved/src/components/Header/Header.js](Unsolved/src/components/Header/Header.js) and add props as an argument and pass all the props to the Nav using the spread operator.

 * Next, go to the Nav component [Unsolved/src/components/Nav/Nav.js](Unsolved/src/components/Nav/Nav.js) and add props to the argument.
-Then, add each coresponding prop to each TODO section as specified.
+Then, add each corresponding prop to each TODO section as specified.

 * Then, go back to [Unsolved/src/App.js](Unsolved/src/App.js) and add handleLink() as a prop to all Card components.